Let’s get real: Kissing can be totally awesome or super cringeworthy.

 If you’re about to kiss someone for the first time, make sure you’re reading the situation correctly by asking verbally.

-From there, you can also use your body language — moving in a bit closer, cupping your partner’s cheek — or try both.
-Because, yes, consent is sexy.
+From there, you can set the moment with your body language — moving in a bit closer, cupping their cheek — or use both words and actions.

 Feeling a little nervous?
 Don’t rush it, especially if you aren’t sure which way to tilt your head.